ArcherFSharpTesting/Archer.Logger/docs/readme/string-helpers.md

 <!-- (dl
 (section-meta
-    (title Archer.Logger String Helpers)
+    (title Archer.Reporting String Helpers)
 )
 ) -->

-This document describes the string helper functions provided in the Archer.Logger library.
-These helpers are used for common string manipulations and formatting tasks within the logger.
+This document describes the string helper functions provided in the Archer.Reporting library.
+These helpers are used for common string manipulations and formatting tasks within the reporter.

 <!-- (dl (# trim)) -->
 **trim**